ddnexus/elastics-doc/source/doc/2-flex/2-Templating/1-Templates.md

 * data driven dynamic requests
 * interpolation

-{% see 1.2 %}
+{% see 2.2.4, 2.2.5, 2.2.6 %}

 ## General Concepts

 A basic principle of any templating systems (like ERB, Mustache, etc) is that you define your templates by separating the static part (that doesn't change between renderings) from the dynamic part (that may change each time).
 That way, a template defines a self-contained logic that needs only a hash of variables to interpolate in order to render the final output.

-Flex uses the same basic principles of any templating system, but instead of describing and rendering a text output, its templates describe a http request to the elasticsearch server, that will be interpolated with variables and rendered as the resulting structure returned by elasticsearch.
+Flex Templates use the same basic principles of any templating system, but instead of describing and rendering a text output, its templates describe a http request to the elasticsearch server, that will be interpolated with variables and rendered as the resulting structure returned by elasticsearch.

 ## Template Types